SolarLune/tetra3d/readme.md

 ```

-If you wanted a deeper collision test with multiple objects, you can do so using `IBoundingObject.CollisionTest()`.
-Take a look at the [Wiki](https://github.com/SolarLune/tetra3d/wiki/Collision-Testing) and the `bounds` example for more info.
+If you wanted a deeper collision test with multiple objects, you can do so using `Collider.CollisionTest()`.
+Take a look at the [Wiki](https://github.com/SolarLune/tetra3d/wiki/Collision-Testing) and the `collider` example for more info.

 That's basically it.
 Feel free to examine all of the examples in the `examples` folder.
 Calling `go run .` from within their directories will run them - the mouse usually controls the view, and clicking locks and unlocks the view.
 You can also view the examples online [here](https://solarlune.github.io/tetra3d.site/).